WiGig a super-fast Wi-Fi standard that can produce significantly faster wireless connections for smartphones, laptops, and more.

 While current Wi-Fi uses the crowded 2.4GHz and 5GHz frequency bands, WiGig uses the relatively unused 60GHz spectrum.
 This enables it to use wider channels than standard Wi-Fi, resulting in significantly faster data rates of up to 8 Gbps.

-Multi-band Wi-Fi Certified products will be able to smartly and seamlessly switch between 2.4, 5, and 60 GHz frequencies on the fly, according to the connectivity environment.
+Multi-band Wi-Fi Certified products are able to smartly and seamlessly switch between 2.4, 5, and 60 GHz frequencies on the fly, according to the connectivity environment.

 What’s good about it?

 WiGig’s data speed of up to 8 Gbps is fast enough to download an HD movie in just a few seconds.
-It’s also almost double the speed of the current top Wi-Fi standard, Wi-Fi Certified ac (which operates in the 5GHz band).
+It’s also almost double the speed of the older and more established Wi-Fi Certified ac (which operates in the 5GHz band).
 By way of a reference point, we’re expecting 5G download speeds to reach around 10 Gbps once the mobile network standard starts rolling out in 2020.

 Another advantage is low latency.
 WiGig is extremely responsive, to the point where you may see it referred to as ‘wired-grade’ or ‘near-wire’ - that is, offering similar responsiveness to to a physical wired connection.